 If you search the Internet you’ll find a multitude of ways to season a cast iron pan with a variety of temperatures and materials.
 All of them involve rubbing the cast iron skillet with some type of oil and heating it in the oven (or even on the stove).

-So this week, I tried them all to see which method was the absolute best.
+So a few years ago with a bunch of cast iron pans from a garage sale in hand, I tried them all to see which method was the absolute best.
 Cause that’s what I do in my spare time.
 Well, that and slow dance to The Carpenters in my kitchen.
-I have a thing for the classics.

-I already have a method that I like, but I figured I might as well see if there’s anything better out there.
+I already had a method for seasoning cast iron that that I liked but I figured I might as well see if there was anything better out there.

 This same reasoning led me to abandon my regular jeans in favour of a pair of jeggings.
 The experience was horrifying all around.
 I’m back to jeans.